jliljebl/flowblade/README.md

 **NEW RELEASE!** Flowblade Movie Editor 0.18 has been released on Mach 19, 2015

-Flowblade Movie Editor is a multitrack non-linear video editor for Linux released under GPL 3 license.
+Flowblade Movie Editor is a **multitrack non-linear video editor** for Linux released under GPL 3 license.

 Flowblade is designed to provide a fast, precise and robust editing experience.
 In Flowblade clips are usually automatically placed tightly after or between clips when they are inserted on the timeline.
 Edits are fine tuned by trimming in and out points of clips, or by cutting and deleting parts of clips.

 Flowblade provides powerful tools to mix and filter video and audio.

-Features
+    FEATURES:

     Editing
         3 move tools
         3 trim tools